ElesCloud/ESCDocuments/Training_PhaseFive.md

 ### Trainer Payout and Final Update
+Denote the recruit's progress through phase five in the trainee-status channel on Discord.
+   - Use this template in the channel to track progress:
+     - Trainer:
+     - Recruit:
+     - Phase:
+     - Comments:

 Trainers will be compensated for their time and effort in training.
 - The rate is 100 credits per phase completed; a fully completed standard training course from intake to exit processing is 500 credits.
 Expedited is 400.
 - Split training between more than one instructor should be paid per phase.
 - If you cannot pay yourself, ask to be paid.

 Thank you for your continued, valuable service as a Trainer.
-If you have any questions, contact Eles Cloud, Chief Foundation Officer.
+If you have any questions, contact Johann Wilberg, Foundation Superintendent, or Eles Cloud, Director.

 WORK IN PROGRESS